breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 We can now call `Vertex() { setOf(it) }` to create a vertex with a self-loop.

-Let us consider an algorithm called the Weisfeiler-Lehman isomorphism test, which my colleague David Bieber wrote a [nice piece](https://davidbieber.com/post/2019-05-10-weisfeiler-lehman-isomorphism-test/) about.
+Let us consider an algorithm called the Weisfeiler-Lehman isomorphism test, on which my colleague David Bieber has written a [nice piece](https://davidbieber.com/post/2019-05-10-weisfeiler-lehman-isomorphism-test/).
 I'll focus on the implementation.
 First, we need a pooling operator, which will aggregate all neighbors in our neighborhood using some summary statistic:

 ```kotlin
 fun Graph.poolBy(statistic: Set<Vertex>.() -> Int): Map<Vertex, Int> =